October 15, 2018, Israel

 I want to add.
 We all want to make a living, and for many of us martial arts is not only a passion but also our livelihood.
 This does not justify compromising people's safety for the sake of commercial success.

 It makes no difference to me, the kids in the neighborhood, international experts in law enforcement.
-I treat everyone the same and stick to the same values.
+I treat everyone the same, teach the same, stick to the same values.

 I stick to what I know.
 I am not a champion athlete, I am not a fitness expert, I am not a boxing champion, I am not a war hero.
 But I do know a thing or two about real world self defense.

-I think of a young man lying in the hospital, with deep cuts on his face, and I think about ground defense, we must keep in real.
+I think of a young man lying in the hospital, with deep cuts on his face, and I think about ground defense, we must keep it real.

 The Israeli military approach is not what you think it is, and it is certainly not what is paraded around the world as "IDF Krav Maga".
 Please do not be fooled by commercial hacks.
 Buyer beware.